 How to get involved?

 Anyone can make a Morsbag for themselves, but we are really hoping that people will join the Ely Borrow Bag Pod at www.morsbags.com and make as many bags as possible that we can distribute locally.
-Please join in and register how many bags you’ve made – we’ve set ourselves a target of 500 by Christmas!
+Please join in and register how many bags you’ve made.
 Ely Borrow Bag Pod is co-ordinated by local independent, sewing specialist, Sew Much To Do which will also be running regular bag making ‘sewcials’.
-Please contact them for more details on email@example.com.
+Please contact them for more details on firstname.lastname@example.org.

 How to you make an Ely Morsbag?